trento-project/web/CONTRIBUTING.md

 Thanks for showing interest and sharing your time to contribute to this project!

-This guide is meant to be used as an overview on how to participate in issues by creating them in the
+This guide is meant to be used as general guideline creating issues or pull requests.
+We encourage all first contributors to give this a read to avoid common mistakes and improve the quality of all contributions.

 ## Opening issues